CSEEandT-25-ErrorPaper/CS2-Error-Categorization/Task Description.md

 Which returns the list of enrolled courses.

 #### `getGradeInCourse(Course course)`
 Which returns the grade in the specified course.
-If the course does not exist, return `None`/`null`.
+If the course does not exist, return `null`.

 #### `getNumberOfFailedAttempts(Course course)`
 Which returns the number of failed attempts in the respective course.
-If the course does not exist, return `None`/`null`.
+If the course does not exist, return `null`.

 #### `getReachedCP()`
 Which returns the number of credit points earned from passed courses.